Quickstart

 , the cross-chain communication primitive, to send funds and data across chains.

-contract on the origin domain (Goerli) will use xcall
+contract on the origin chain uses xcall

 .

-- Node v18 installed
+Node v18 installed

 , a node version manager, which will make switching versions easier.

-- An Ethereum development environment like Foundry, Hardhat, Truffle, etc. This guide will be using Hardhat.
+An Ethereum development environment like Foundry, Hardhat, Truffle, etc.

 Create a new project by running the following command: